pienokainen/identity-class/README.md

 My program has separate Client class, which is the main class of the program.
 It gives the user to opportunity to play as an app which is making a call for the request identifier.
 Normally these URI's would come somewhere else ofcourse.

 The biggest challenge I faced during the development was the logic behind splitting and validation.
 If I had more time, I would improve the logic to be more simpler and straight-forward.
+The solution is also extremely procedural-heavy.
+If I had more time and mental resources, I would have made the program more object-oriented and I had already plans on transforming it to more object-oriented but was not able to perform the changes.